magpeng1/L-WISE/README.md

 rm L-Wise_ckpts.zip
 ```

 We provide adversarially-trained/robustified models for all of the datasets we worked with, along with "vanilla" (trained with stochastic gradient descent) versions otherwise trained with the same hyperparameters (learning rate schedule, batch size, etc.).
-The name of each .pt model file indicates the dataset it was trained or fine-tuned on, as well as the training ε for the robust models (ε=1 or ε=3).
+The name of each .pt model file indicates the dataset it was trained or fine-tuned on, as well as the training ε for the robust models (e.g., ε=1 or ε=3).

 For some of the supplementary experiments in the L-WISE paper, we also used pretrained checkpoints from [Debenedetti et al.](https://github.com/dedeswim/vits-robustness-torch) (XCiT-L12 adversarially pretrained on ImageNet with ε=4), [Yun et al.](https://github.com/clovaai/CutMix-PyTorch) (ResNet-50 pretrained on ImageNet with CutMix), and [Gaziv et al.](https://github.com/ggaziv/Wormholes) (ResNet-50 models adversarially pretrained on ImageNet with several different ε values).